olivier-carrere/redaction-technique.org/src/content/docs/en/formats/formats-structures-et-non-structures.md

 14. Save the FrameMaker content file in XML format without selecting an application.
 15. Open the generated XML file in a DITA XML editor and correct the DITA XML syntax.
 Some aspects of this step can be scripted, but you'll also need to restructure the content manually.
 In particular, you'll need to place cross-references by hand, preferably in a reltable.

-To generate the elements needed to build a ditamap file, you can use Perl scripts such as :
+To generate the elements needed to build a ditamap file, you can use Perl scripts such as:

 :::caution[Warning]
 Only run this type of script on a copy of your files, not on the original files.